Article by Jurica Levatić - Climbing nerd, 5.14 crusher, and big wall speed climber

 Exceptional granite, but tricky to climb

 The love affair between climbers and Yosemite is, of course, not without good reason.
 Climbers love rock, and Yosemite offers a sea of incredible granite, with breathtakingly beautiful nature to boot.
-It’s some of the best granite you will ever find anywhere.
+The mecca of rock climbing in California is crafted from some of the best granite you will ever find anywhere.
 The only problem is that it’s darn hard to climb on.
-Be ready to tackle microscopic footholds and smooth rock faces interrupted with splitter cracks of all widths and sizes.
+Be ready to tackle microscopic footholds and smooth rock faces interrupted with splitter cracks as hand-friendly as the ones you’ll find rock climbing in central Mexico.
 I was taught that no matter how hard your limestone sport climbing grade is, learning to crack climb starts from the easiest grades up.
 I won’t even go into Yosemite’s off-widths, that’s a discipline for itself!

-Before you commit to your big wall adventure, I’d recommend easing into the climbing style with some of the excellent single pitch crags, such as Swan Slab, Cookie Cliff or the Cascade Area.
+Before you commit to your big wall adventure, I’d recommend easing into the climbing style with some of the single pitch crags such as Swan Slab, Cookie Cliff or the Cascade Area.
+They’re as good as the ones you’ll find climbing in Red River Gorge, and the views are nothing to scoff at, either.

 Yosemite’s world-famous routes